royxue/obsidian-things3-sync/README.md

-# Obsidian Things3 Sync
+# Things3 Sync
-A Plugin for syncing between Obsidian and Things3.
+An Obsidian plugin for syncing between Obsidian and Things3.
 Supporting with Multi Language, Tags and Date, Cross-Platform.
 ## Features

 * Support Mac OS and iOS.